top of page

 Pupils who develop rapidly, and grasp mathematical concepts more quickly, will be challenged with the use of enrichment tasks and more sophisticated problems rather than move on to next year's learning.

-Furthermore, teachers will provide feedback on all summative assessments at the end of each unit of learning.
-Pupils will then be given time to improve their learning by revisiting any misconceptions and reworking these questions with support from their peers and/or their teacher.
-Pupils will reflect on their learning by completing a personalised learning checkpoint which signposts links to Hegartymaths video clips so pupils can revisit any areas of concern.
+Furthermore, teachers provide feedback on all summative assessments at the end of each unit of learning.
+Pupils are then given time to improve their learning by revisiting any misconceptions and reworking these questions with support from their peers and/or their teacher.

 Subject Enrichment: